ravikumar001/codetest/README.md

-some more changes to code
+some more changes to code  testy